 During the hiatus that you guys had where are you producing any bands at that time?

 Yes.
-That is what I do here all the time actually.
-Unless we are not doing anything important with King Diamond I pretty much have the studio booked here pretty much all the time so that’s what I do when we are not out touring with King Diamond, King Diamond is, of course, my top priority.
-That’s what I really like to do, a right combination of working with King Diamond out and touring and in the studio, I really enjoy that for sure.
+That is what I do here all the time.
+Unless we are not doing anything significant with King Diamond, I pretty much have the studio booked here pretty much all the time, so that’s what I do when we are not out touring with King Diamond, King Diamond is, of course, my top priority.
+That’s what I like to do, a right combination of working with King Diamond out and touring and in the studio, I enjoy that for sure.
 Its two different worlds but still working with music.

 Would you consider doing a guitar solo album like some of a lot of the other guys are

 I’ve been thinking of that for many years, but I don’t know you know.
 I’m so busy doing other things that I think are more interesting than just putting out a solo album so we’ll see man, I’m not going to say never, but right now, I don’t know probably not

 Yes man sure

 The YouTube issue with them is not compensating artists fairly.
 It seems like everybody is putting albums up in their entirety and YouTube is not enforcing their policies.
 Do you have an opinion about the YouTube issue that’s being brought up by other artists?